 His studies and ultimately intelligence rankings are based on the following:

 - The number of repetitions it took for a dog breed to learn a brand new command.
 Fewer repetitions meant a more intelligent dog, according to Coren.

 - The success rate in which a dog breed will obey a known command on the first attempt.
 A higher success rate meant a more obedient and intelligent dog.

 There are a lot of dog breeds in the world.
-Many of which, are relatively rare.
-For this reason, not all dog breeds had enough data on work and obedience intelligence.
-In fact, only breeds with at least 100 evaluations qualified from Coren’s final intelligence list.
+Many of which, are a lot less common than you’d think.
+For this reason, not all dog breeds had enough data to qualify for the final rankings.
+In fact, only breeds with at least 100 tests had qualified in the end.

 Are Miniature Schnauzers Smart?

 The Miniature Schnauzer is the smallest of the three Schnauzer variations.
 They’re roughly 11 to 14 inches tall and 10 – 15 pounds in weight.
 However, just because they have a “smaller brain” doesn’t mean they’re less intelligent.

 In fact, out of the three Schnauzer size variations, the Miniature Schnauzer performed the best.
 As a result, they’re ranked the 12th smartest dog breed out of 138 qualifying breeds.